Paralegal Studies Instructor University of California, Riverside - Extension

 In the Heart of Inland Southern California, UC Riverside is located on nearly 1,200 acres near Box Springs Mountain in Southern California; the park-like campus provides convenient access to the vibrant and growing Inland region.
 UCR is a world-class research University with an exceptionally diverse undergraduate student body.
 Its mission is explicitly linked to providing routes to educational success for underrepresented and first-generation college students.
 A commitment to this mission is a preferred qualification.
 The campus is a living laboratory for the exploration of issues critical to growing communities' air, water, energy, transportation, politics, the arts, history, and culture.
 UCR gives every student, faculty and staff member the resources to explore, engage, imagine and excel.

 UCR Extension is the continuing and professional education division of the University of California, Riverside offering over 80 programs and certificates to domestic and international students.
 This is a continuous recruitment for part-time instructors to teach one or more courses in Extension's Professional Certificate in Paralegal Studies, the only American Bar Association-approved program in the Inland Empire.
 The Professional Certificate in Paralegal Studies resides in the Department of Professional Programs.
-Curriculum for this program is designed to teach adult learners legal theory and includes practical application during internship.
-Classes are 10-12 weeks in length and average four teaching hours per week.
-Courses in this program are offered online and in-person.
-Courses delivered in-person are typically scheduled days and evenings, Monday through Friday, and occasionally on Saturdays.
+Curriculum for this program is designed to teach adult learners' legal theory and includes practical application during an optional internship.
+Classes are 6-10 weeks in length and average four teaching hours per week.
+Courses in this program are offered synchronously online and in-person.
+Courses are typically scheduled in the early evenings, Monday through Friday, and occasionally on Saturdays.
+Please note due to COVID-19, in-person courses are not being offered at this time.
+All courses are currently being offered online.
 Courses include:

-* Preferred Qualifications: * * Experience teaching adult learners. * Experience with curriculum development and course design. * Bilingual English/Spanish.
+Preferred Qualifications: * Experience teaching adult learners. * Experience with curriculum development and course design. * Experience teaching online courses using Canvas. * Ability to teach a wide range of courses. * Commitment to diversity and the University's mission.

 About University of California, Riverside